autumn-mck/site-astro/src/content/markdownPosts/blog/2022/CSC1028/index.md

 # URL Understanding Tool

-This project was created over the course of 10 weeks for my CSC1028 module, and although it is not a fully complete project, it provides a great framework for future work.
+This project was created over the course of 10 weeks for my CSC1028 module, and although it is not a fully complete project, it provides a framework for future work.

 ### Aims of the project